 Preparation includes academic coursework taken concurrently with supervised field-based experiences.
 Applications for Severe ATP are available in May for the following academic year.

 - Take the writing and math screening exams.

 Passing both assessments is required for admission to the program.
 The screening exams can be taken at any USU Regional Campus.
-Please contact Darcie Peterson at email@example.com to set up an appointment at a USU regional campus to take the exams.
+Please contact Erin Horrocks at firstname.lastname@example.org to set up an appointment at a USU regional campus to take the exams.